hellosign/logstash-reindexer/README.md

 1. Create a cronjob to run the `bin/unpause_workers` script after prod-load has slackened.

 This will take a lot longer than doing it on its own cluster, but it can be done.

+### Restarting from an unsafe stop
+If you couldn't safely stop reindexing and things terminated suddenly, any reindexing going on at the time of the event has left useless indexes.
+Use this procedure to get reindexing back underway.

+1. Identify the indexes that are left behind.
+    * These will be pairs of indexes following the `basename` + `basename-base` format
+1. For each pair, run `bin/inject_reindexer #{snapshot_name} #{index_name}`
+    * You will have to know what name these will be snapshot into
+    * Example: `bin/inject_reindexer logstash-20190801 logstash-2019.08.01`
+    * This will remove the old reindexed index and begin indexing on a new one.